skywind3000/vim-terminal-help/README.md

 - `g:terminal_kill`: set to `term` to kill term session when exiting vim.
 - `g:terminal_list`: set to 0 to hide terminal buffer in the buffer list.
 - `g:terminal_fixheight`: set to 1 to set `winfixheight` for the terminal window.
+- `g:terminal_close_when_exit`: set to 1 to destroy terminal buffer when shell closed

 ## Remember